fionasguo/covid_emotions_mfs/README.md

 We analyze English-language messages about the pandemic on Twitter between January and May 2020.
 Dataset can be found [here](https://github.com/echen102/COVID-19-TweetIDs).

 We use state-of-the-art language model [SpanEmo](https://github.com/hasanhuz/SpanEmo) to measure emotions, including fear, anger, and optimism.
+Results are compared to that of a simpler method, keyword matching using [EmoLex](https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm).

 We use the [FrameAxis](https://github.com/negar-mokhberian/Moral_Foundation_FrameAxis) method to assess intensity of moral reactions along dimensions such as care, harm, fairness and cheating.